Dr. Ida Rolf, Ph.D. spent her life exploring the healing potential held within the human body.

 - Non-Formalistic Strategies: Development and implementation of a principle-based approach enhanced and evolved the Rolfing method.
 Presently, Rolfing’s process incorporates many years of proven “recipe” type concepts.
 In addition, with experience and growing awareness of the principles inherent in these recipes, Rolfing has expanded by incorporating principle-based strategies where clients are better served by specific, individually-tailored sessions.

 History of the Logo

-The Rolf Institute Logo depicts the extraordinary story of a four-year-old boy, Tim Barrett, who was diagnosed with Leggs-Perthes disease in 1959.
+The Rolf Institute Logo depicts the extraordinary story of a four-year-old boy, Tim Barrett (later: Tim Law), who was diagnosed with Leggs-Perthes disease in 1959.
 Tim’s mother was advised by doctors to put him in a cast for five years, and it was predicted he would be in a wheelchair by the age of 20.
 Dr. Ida Rolf believed she could help Tim without having to put him into a cast.
-She worked on him for several months and he grew up without any handicaps, and is now a healthy, active surfer in his forties.
-Tim Barrett lives with his family in Hawaii.
+She worked on him for several months and he grew up without any handicaps, and even became a healthy, active surfer in his forties.
+Tim Law lived with his family in Hawaii.

 Post – Ida

 In the early 1990’s, two profound changes occurred in the historical evolution of Rolfing.Contact Styles: Rolfing techniques and methodology evolved.
 Increased understanding of the nervous system, lead to the introduction of more refined contact styles.
 The results could be achieved without pain.
 Working at the level of client tolerance it was discovered would allowed greater opportunities to facilitate change.
 Moreover, the increase in client involvement also lead to improved ownership of the effects of receiving sessions.